nicolemichaelis/nicoletells/src/pages/talks/index.md

     timelineType: Talk
     timelineBody: Content design for design systems
 ---
 I love giving talks and workshops!
 I've trained in facilitation and workshop design at Hyper Island.
 This is a selection of talks and workshops I’ve given.
-Please contact me for a full list and more details on specific sessions.
+Contact me for a full list and more details on specific sessions.